Gkbinqi/CS106L/notes/lec12_Special Member Function.md

       Vector<T>::Vector()
       {
        _size = 0; // we may do two things here: default initialize, and then assign a new value.
-       _capacity = 4; // if the member type here is a customer type which will do memory management, we actually do some extra work.
+       _capacity = 4; // if the member type here is a customer type which need initialization(constrction), we will first call it's default constructor, then using copy assign.
        _data = new T[_capacity];
       }
       ```